leakespeake/packer/builders/aws/README.md

 ___

 **CLEANING UP**
-Particularly when on a free tier account - to clean up, deregister the AMI via;
+AMIs are made up of EC2 snapshots which are stored in S3.
+There is a cost associated with storing these snapshots so, although unlikely to be a major cost, you'll want to clean them up periodically.
+It's a simple 2 step process in the AWS console;

+[1] You must first deregister the AMI;

 EC2 > IMAGES > AMIs... select AMI > Actions > Deregister

-Then delete the associated snapshot via;
+[2] Then delete the associated snapshot via;

 EC2 > Snapshots... select snapshot > Actions > Delete